Khandoli Institute of Technology

 It has successfully completed 4 year and it has started its 5th year of admissions.
 First Batch got passed out and more than 50% student are successfully placed.

 Administration

 Khandoli Institute Of Technology (KIT), Giridih is run by Vivekanand Educational and Charitable Trust (VECT).
 The Chairman is Er.
 Arvind Kumar- A Visionary Entrepreneur and good thinker about society and aim of trust.

 Academic program

 KIT offers 3 year Diploma in various branches of engineering and technology.
-All courses are approved by Jharkhand State Board of Technical Education and AICTE.
+All courses are approved by Jharkhand Technical University and AICTE.